 But whether or not that fan-theory is true, that shouldn’t dictate whether or not you enjoy this series—in fact, I recommend even people who aren’t familiar with Monogatari or any of Nisio’s works to read it, because it is ultimately its own series with its own ideas and is absolutely fantastic.
 If you are interested, indulge yourself in this great work of art.

 And the themes inherent to these books should matter, because at the end of the day—while art is an interpretable medium meant to be interpreted in personal ways, the person or people behind them is often ignored or glanced over.
 I found my favorite writer in NisOisiN, and I feel like I can understand what makes his style his—and that in itself has been a massive inspiration in my journey to find my style as a fellow artist.
 I can only hope this gets an anime or more people read these books, so the messages can be spread.

 **Review Updated as of November 18, 2018

 *I am keeping this at a 9/10 until I read a little more. :P

 (I don't know which is better in terms of structure, but I hope they may complement each other)

 There is a lot you can say about the Boukyaku Tantei Series, but since none of them had been said yet and I don't have the resources to say more, I will say what is necessary to convey just how great this series is.

 After reading the first volume, I can say that this series somehow exceeded my already-high expectations given my love for the author.
-This is ironic because the first volume focuses heavily on a similar scenario- admiring someone, like someone you look up to because they saved your life multiple times, even if they will never know they did.
+The first volume ironically focuses heavily on a similar scenario- admiring someone, like someone you look up to because they saved your life multiple times (even if they will never know they did).
 Like your relationship with your favorite author, perhaps?